sttoracle/ORACASB/CASB.md

 ### **STEP 2**: Log into SalesForce

 ### **STEP 3**: Analyze the resulting risk even starting from the dashboard

+> Note: The risk event will appear after the next scheduled data collection has occured from your SalesForce tenant.

 #### **STEP 3.1**: View the event on the "Access Map"